-Seniors may see a greater amount of cavities in the roots of their teeth because of exposure due to gum recession.
-In fact, a recent study claims one-third of adults older than 65 have untreated cavities.
+Seniors may see a greater amount of cavities in the roots of their teeth due to gum recession.
+In fact, a recent study claims 1/3 of adults older than 65 have untreated cavities.
 Stemming from gum recession, gum disease is also a concern.
 Poor fitting dentures can advance the progressive condition, as well as chronic illnesses like cancer.
-Speaking of cancer, oral cancer is seven times more prevalent in adults aged older than 65.
+Oral cancer is 7 times more prevalent in adults aged 65 or older.
 There are more senior deaths attributed to oral cancer than skin cancer.
-Early detection checks conducted at Auslander Dental are key!
-Finally, many elderly people suffer from dry mouth (xerostomia).
+Early detection checks are key!
+Many elderly people suffer from dry mouth (xerostomia).
 This lack of lubrication is not just inconvenient, but detrimental, as saliva contains important digestive enzymes, acid neutralizers and bacteria fighters.
-Prescription medicines often serve as the culprit for this depletion.
+Prescription medicines often serve as the culprit for dry mouth.

-So, what can our senior population do to avoid these less than desired consequences?
 The good news is age itself is not a risk factor for poor dental health or tooth loss.
 Practice of good hygiene is imperative.
 Brushing twice a day and flossing once needs to be incorporated into regular care.
 This may be hard with arthritis or physical limitations, so be sure to utilize tools like large grip toothbrushes and floss holders.
-Lastly, don’t forget to schedule biannual exams with Dr. Auslander!
+Lastly, don’t forget to schedule biannual exams with Dr. Auslander.
 Our aging patients are our top priority.